jaikpillai/TasksApp/README.md

 # TasksApp
 A simple tasks app made using the MVVM(Model-View-ViewModel) Architecture.
-Room Architecture Component was used for Database.
+Room Architecture Component is used for Database.

 ## Task list
 <img src = "Screenshots/tasks.jpg" width ="300">